The Fits (film): Plot

-The next day, the supervisor announces that they suspect there might be something in the water so they should only drink from the water cooler in the boxing gym.
+The next day, the supervisor announces that they suspect there might be something in the water, so they should only drink from the water cooler in the boxing gym.
 Girls continue to have seizure episodes.
-Toni watches a newscaster reporting on “the fits”, stating that city officials are working with the county health department to investigate the cause.
-Later, Toni, Beezy, and Maia listen in as a group of girls are talking about what each of their episodes felt like.
+Toni watches a newscaster reporting on "the fits", stating that city officials are working with the county health department to investigate the cause.
+Later, Toni, Beezy, and Maia listen in as a group of girls is talking about what each of their episodes felt like.
 Beezy and Maia note that only the older girls have been getting sick.
 Maia tells Toni that she wants to know how the fits feel since they seem inevitable.
 Later, at practice, Maia has an episode.
 Toni argues with Beezy, saying that Maia wanted it to happen to her.

 An official tells the girls and their parents that she has found nothing wrong with the water.
 Beezy is called in to meet with the doctor and Toni watches through the window as she begins to seize.
 Later, Beezy and Maia talk about their experience with the fits as Toni listens.

 Toni skips practice and goes to stand in the empty pool.
 As she walks back towards the gym, she begins to float in the air.
 The team watches in shock as she enters the room, floating and flailing her arms with her eyes closed.
 The film then cuts to shots of Toni and the dance team in uniform performing on the stairs, in the gym, the boxing ring, and in the empty pool.
 It then cuts back to Toni still flailing in the air, before she falls to the ground.
 She opens her eyes and smiles.